chrisdone-archive/vado/README.md

 hyperlinks, bold and italics.
 It supports mousewheel scrolling, too.

+I wrote this in a couple evenings, because it seemed straight-forward to do so given the libraries available today.

 The project uses a few established Haskell packages:

 * [http-client](https://www.stackage.org/package/http-client) for downloading via HTTP.